Select Page

 Gateway Canyons is part of Noble House Hotels & Resorts’ hand-selected portfolio.
 The parent company might be familiar to Napa Valley residents, as its properties include Napa’s tranquil River Terrace Inn and the iconic Napa Valley Wine Train

-My wife and I traveled to Gateway Canyons after a flight from San Francisco to Grand Junction, Colo., via Denver.
+My wife and I traveled to Gateway Canyons after a flight from San Francisco to Grand Junction, Colorado, via Denver.
 An hour’s drive in a rental car (which we chose instead of a hotel shuttle) snaked us down Colorado Highway 141, twisting and turning through the Unaweep Canyon of the Colorado River.
 We stopped often to photograph the colorfully serrated rock faces and impressive landscape of a gorge once known to the native Ute Indians as “the canyon with two mouths.”

 Gateway pool